 - Pull wires out of the wall box and position them so they cannot touch each other.

-- Restore power and carefully touch the black probe to the metal box or bare copper ground wire.
+- Carefully touch the black probe of the voltage tester to the metal box or bare copper ground wire.
 If installing a GFCI on an ungrounded circuit, refer to the manufacturer's instructions.

-- Place the red probe to each black wire until the tester lights up.
+- Place the red probe of the voltage tester to each black wire until the tester lights up.
 This is the black wire that will connect to the Line brass screw terminal.